 Understanding PTSD: When the Past Won’t Stay in the Past

-For those who live with PTSD, the past doesn’t stay in the past.
+For those who live with PTSD, the past doesn't stay in the past.
 It intrudes into daily life, often in the form of flashbacks, nightmares, or overwhelming anxiety.
+What happened then still feels like it's happening now, and that makes it incredibly difficult to feel safe, present, or in control.

-What happened then still feels like it’s happening now, making it difficult to feel safe, present, and in control.
+"What happened then still feels like it's happening now, and that makes it incredibly difficult to feel safe, present, or in control."

-So, what is PTSD?
+So what is PTSD?

 Symptoms of PTSD